Life Insurance with Cranial Arteritis.

-Yes, individuals can and often will be able to qualify for a traditional term or whole life insurance policy after they have been diagnosed with Cranial Arteritis, Temporal Arteritis or Giant Cell Arteritis.
+Yes, individuals can and often will be able to qualify for a traditional term or whole life insurance policy after they have been diagnosed with Cranial Arteritis, Temporal Arteritis, or Giant Cell Arteritis.

-But, we’ve got to warn you that any time an individual is trying to apply for a life insurance policy after they’ve been diagnosed with a potentially serious pre-existing medical condition like this one, what you’re generally going to find is that you’re life insurance application is likely to become pretty complicated pretty quickly!
+But, we’ve got to warn you that any time an individual is trying to apply for a life insurance policy after they’ve been diagnosed with a potentially serious pre-existing medical condition like this one, what you’re generally going to find is that your life insurance application is likely to become pretty complicated pretty quickly!